kaifsiddiquei/GITBOOK/web3-native-features/privacy-blockchain-security.md

 # Privacy & Blockchain Security

-DEXGO's Privacy & Blockchain Security framework provides comprehensive protection for user data, communications, and transactions while maintaining the transparency and immutability benefits of blockchain technology.
+DecNect's Privacy & Blockchain Security framework provides comprehensive protection for user data, communications, and transactions while maintaining the transparency and immutability benefits of blockchain technology.
 Our multi-layered security approach ensures that your privacy is protected without compromising the decentralized nature of the platform.

 ## Core Privacy Principles